RobIsr/todo/README.md

 This project is created as part of the university course "Object Oriented Web Technologies" at Blekinge Tekniska Högskola.

 ### Installation
-To install the app from this repo use composer with command "composer install".
+To install the app from this repo use Make with command "make install".

 ### Usage